-While there may be a strong urge to flee the scene of an accident if you are involved in a collision with a parked vehicle and no one is around, most states have laws requiring that a motorist leaves his or her insurance information if he or she is in an accident.
+While there may be a strong urge to flee the scene of an accident if you are involved in a collision with a parked vehicle and no one is around, most states have laws requiring that a motorist leaves his or her insurance information if he or she is involved in a car accident.
 This is true regardless of whether the accident occurs between two moving vehicles or between a moving vehicle and a parked vehicle with no one inside it.
 Failing to stop after such a collision can be considered a criminal offense that often contains steep penalties in terms of both monetary fines and possible jail time because it is treated as a hit and run, which is a criminal offense and treated much the same as if you had hit an individual and not stopped.

 You may be entitled to compensation for any repairs which were caused by the negligence of another driver.
-In addition, you may be entitled to compensation for any other out of pocket expenses you were forced to incur, such as a bus fare, train fare or having to miss work to take your car in for repairs.
+In addition, you may be entitled to compensation for any other out-of-pocket expenses you were forced to incur, such as a bus fare, train fare or having to miss work to take your car in for repairs.
 Other damages may also be available depending upon your particular circumstances.

 If you are unlucky enough to be in such a scenario, you should immediately look around for potential witnesses.
 An employee of a nearby business could potentially have seen the accident and may be able to give you identifying information like the make and model of the fleeing vehicle or even its license plate number.
 Make sure to take good notes regarding whatever the witness says and also make sure to get their name(s) and contact information.
 Most parking lots and many intersections now have video cameras that run continuously, so you may be able to identify the culprit by asking the owner or operator of a parking lot to check the video footage.
 You should also call the police and file a police report describing the accident and any damages your car may have suffered.
 Finally, make sure to contact your insurance company about the parked car accident and keep them engaged at every step of the way.